LeMinux/ConvenienceDownloader/README.md

 - -a, --artist ARTIST

     Add an artist of your choosing to all downloaded content.
-    In the default mode this will add this artist in the metadata to every downloaded file.
+    In the asking mode this will add this artist in the metadata to every downloaded file.
     In the file mode it will be the default option if there isn't an artist specified for that line.
     Due to how I opted to use yt-dlp for the metadata adding, there are some characters you can't use.
     The main ones being the opening and closing parenthesis as that's part of an output template syntax yt-dlp uses.